-The Netherlands center back lamented his side's World Cup exit at the hands of Argentina, commenting that even playing at his peak was not enough to see the Dutch through
+The Netherlands centre-back lamented his side's World Cup exit at the hands of Argentina, commenting that even playing at his peak was not enough to see the Dutch through

-Louis van Gaal's side was looking to become the first Netherlands side to lift the World Cup but will now have to settle for playing in the third-place playoff against Brazil on Saturday rather than in the showpiece a day later at the Maracana.
+Louis van Gaal's side were looking to become the first Netherlands side to lift the World Cup but will now have to settle for playing in the third-place play off against Brazil on Saturday rather than in the showpiece a day later at the Maracana.